Study Aviation in the US

 Working Conditions

 Since flights are constant and scheduled at many different hours, air transportation employees often work irregular hours.
-If they're a pilot or flight attendant, they also may have to stay the night in a layover city, keeping them away from their family and home.
+If you are a pilot or flight attendant, you may alsp have to stay the night in a layover city, keeping you away from their family and home.
 Hours can be long depending on the flight.
-Employees who are reservation and ticket agents might have a more regular schedule in terms of hours.
+Reservation and ticket agents might find that they have a more regular schedule in terms of hours.
 The flight crew, pilots and flight attendants, work mostly aboard the aircraft.
 Ticket agents and travel clerks will work in the comfort of an air terminal.
 However, baggage handlers, aircraft mechanics and service technicians often work outside and are exposed to weather conditions, noise and greasy plane parts.

 Types of Jobs in Aviation